 The World’s largest art museum, containing around 38000 art pieces.
 Storing some of the most famous artworks like Mona Lisa, Venus de Milo, Winged Victory of Samothrace, Raft of Medusa, Psyche received by cupids kiss, etc. to name a few.
 Definitely a paradise for art and history enthusiasts.
 Not only does this museum contain such famous artwork but also the architecture of this place takes everyone aback.

-The pyramids, with the fountain and the area around, does take you to a Parisian feel like you can’t imagine.
+The pyramids, with the fountain and the area around them, do take you to a Parisian feel like you can’t imagine.
 Just sitting by the fountain around or at one of the coffee shops around and soaking in the beauty and majestic feel of this place is a dream come true.
-Definitely recommend you to take the skip the line tours here, because, no matter what the lines here are really long.
+Definitely recommend you take the skip-the-line tours here, because, no matter what the lines here are really long.
 It could take easily up to 1:30 hours to enter the museum in the lines.
-So a definite place for skip the line tour.
+So a definite place for the skip-the-line tour.

 And after visiting the Louvre, the Tuileries Gardens make the perfect place to relax and enjoy the views.
 Located right opposite to Louvre these gardens are also worth a visit.
 If you are lucky you may also be able to enjoy a fair at the Tuileries.
 When we visited there was a fair happening for kids, which was also fun for adults with a variety of food stalls and rides offered.

 The Palace of Versailles has not only been listed as a World Heritage Site for 30 years but also is considered one of the greatest achievements of French architecture.
 And you could definitely notice that in the intricate detailing all around the Palace.
 French architecture’s finest example would be this place.